AP World History

 Evaluation and Feedback

-My goal as an educator is always to help your student move forward in their skills with reading, writing, and critical thinking, especially as applied to history.
+My goal as an educator is always to help your students advance their skills in reading, writing, and critical thinking, especially as they apply these skills to history.
 Students start in different places.
 This is why I give extensive feedback on key writing assignments and make myself available to talk students through tricky assignments if they ask for help.
-The back and forth of the classroom is a big part of how we learn.
+The back-and-forth of the classroom is a big part of how we learn.

 Classes are live and interactive.
-Assignments are marked and returned in a timely fashion and include specific feedback for the student in the case of free-response questions and essays.
-I respond to student messages promptly and make myself available for students to schedule short help sessions for assignments and try to reach out to students who are struggling with work.
+Assignments are marked and returned promptly, and they include specific feedback for the student on free-response questions and essays.
+I respond to student messages promptly, make myself available to schedule short help sessions for assignments, and try to reach out to students who are struggling with work.

 Rubrics are provided for all writing assignments.
 Grades reflect the three components of each unit: chapter outlines, response assignments, and exams.
 There is also a small participation grade and an opportunity for extra credit in each unit.